dylankane/Design-In-Ply/README.md

   - Root variables: A system using css, that allowed me to define colours, that can be used across the whole project.
 Makes changing colours easier than changing each element individually

   - Flex-Box: Css property used to control elements for better responsiveness, and easier to layout, than other options like float.

+## Acknowledgements

+    I would just like to acknowledge and thank, Tim Nelson, code intitute mentor on this project for his help and encouragement while working on this project, a wealth of knowledge.

+    Also the code intitute slack channel where there was many previously asked questions and answers that helped me figure out many issues.
+And a great community of people ready to help.